Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: In Pipeline1, create a variable.
 Box 2: Create a service principal in Azure Active Directory.
 Box 3: Create a service principal in Azure Active Directory.
 - [ ] Box 1: In Project1, create a service connection.
 Box 2: Create a system-assigned managed identity in Azure Active Directory.
 Box 3: In Pipeline1, create a variable.

-### You plan to use a NuGet package in a project in Azure DevOps.
-The NuGet package is in a feed that requires authentication.
-You need to ensure that the project can restore the NuGet package automatically.
-What should the project use to automate the authentication?

-- [ ] an Azure Automation account.
-- [x] an Azure Artifacts Credential Provider.
-- [ ] an Azure Active Directory (Azure AD) account that has multi-factor authentication (MFA) enabled.
-- [ ] an Azure Active Directory (Azure AD) service principal.

 ### You use Azure Pipelines to manage project builds and deployments.
 You plan to use Azure Pipelines for Microsoft Teams to notify the legal team when a new build is ready for release.
 You need to configure the Organization Settings in Azure DevOps to support Azure Pipelines for Microsoft Teams.
 What should you turn on?

 - [x] Third-party application access via OAuth.